 - The person receiving such a phone call gets convinced and starts sharing the problems faced with the existing insurance policy.

-- On understanding the issue of the policyholders, these tele-callers convince that they will get the refund of the existing policy and the policyholder can withdraw the actual amount of the premium paid to the company.
+- On understanding the issue of the policyholders, these tele-callers convince that they will get a refund of the existing policy and the policyholder can withdraw the actual amount of the premium paid to the company.

 - These callers, the fake IRDA representatives, keep complete knowledge about the functioning of insurance companies, regulatory authority, and norms and then they make the other person convinced confidently and smartly with their conversation.